Symmetry in neutrino oscillation in matter with non-unitarity: Conclusion and outlook

 \subsection{How big is the Rep symmetry?}

 First of all, we try to address the easier question: Are the eight 1-2 state exchange symmetries in our restricted SF treatment in both DMP and SRP sufficiently large to cover the all allowed cases?
 We argue in the positive.
-All the symmetries identified by the SF framework~\cite{Minakata:2021dqh,Minakata:2022yvs,Minakata:2021goi} possess the structure X = I, II, III, and IV, apart from the doublings due to the types A or B (no or with $\delta$), or possibly with or without ``f'' ($s_{12}$ sign flip) indices.
+All the symmetries identified by the SF framework~\cite{Minakata:2021dqh,Minakata:2022yvs,Minakata:2021goi}, including those in vacuum as shown in Table~\ref{tab:SF-symmetry-vacuum} in section~\ref{sec:symmetry-vacuum}, possess the structure X = I, II, III, and IV, apart from the doublings due to the types A or B (no or with $\delta$), or possibly with or without ``f'' ($s_{12}$ sign flip) indices.
 We suspect that the symmetry structure X = I, II, III, IV, exhausts the candidate list for symmetries for the following reasoning: We have to have the rephasing matrix Rep(X) for the Hamiltonian proof of Symmetry X. Rep(X) must be a diagonal matrix because otherwise it alters the physical observables by changing the flavor labels.
 As far as the real diagonal matrices with the elements $\pm 1$ are concerned, our Rep(X) with X = I, II, III, IV in Table~\ref{tab:SF-solutions} constitute all the possible choices.
 The remaining possibility is the case of complex diagonal matrix Rep(X), whose existence, however, eludes us at this moment.

 Before conclude, we want to leave our speculation, an intriguing possibility that the Rep symmetry could be much larger.
-This is born out from stimulus of the key identity~\eqref{identity}, $V^{(0)} (\Phi^{\prime}) R [V^{(0)} (\Phi) ]^{\dagger} =$ Rep(X), and, if true, it supersedes the above discussion.
-The identity eq.~\eqref{identity} and the transformation property of $H_{\text{ Diag}}$ in eq.~\eqref{H-RHS-UV} with the equality~\eqref{RGR} that are required for the invariance proof, do not refer at least formally, which states are exchanged.
+This is born out from stimulus of the key identity~\eqref{identity}, $V^{(0)} (\Phi^{\prime}) R [V^{(0)} (\Phi) ]^{\dagger} =$ Rep(X), and, if true, it supersedes our all SF symmetry discussions.
+The identity in eq.~\eqref{identity} and the transformation property of $H_{\text{ Diag}}$ in eq.~\eqref{H-RHS-UV} with the equality in \eqref{RGR} that are required for the invariance proof, do not refer at least formally, which states are exchanged.
 We therefore suspect that even more generic state exchange symmetry exists which might be extended to $S_{3}$, for example, for the three-neutrino system.
 At the same time the key identity~\eqref{identity} must be elevated to match to this generalization with the suitably generalized $R$ matrix.

 Even if this is true, the formulation would become a more abstract one because the explicit construction with the PDG, or the corollary conventions such as the SOL, of the $U$ matrix would be very hard.
 (We recall the difficulty in formulating the 1-3 exchange symmetry which is overcome only by using the helio-perturbation theory~\cite{Minakata:2021goi}.)
 The topological nature of the identity might show up more naturally in this extended setting.
 The author believes that this possibility is worth to explore.